biocodellc/geome-db/docs/projects.md

         EXECUTE format('alter schema project_%s owner to %s', project_id, db_owner);
         EXECUTE format('alter table project_%s.audit_table owner to %s', project_id, db_owner);

+        IF EXISTS (
+              SELECT                       -- SELECT list can stay empty for this FROM   pg_catalog.pg_roles
+              WHERE  rolname = 'readaccess') THEN

+            EXECUTE format('GRANT USAGE ON SCHEMA project_%s TO readaccess', project_id);
+            EXECUTE format('GRANT SELECT ON ALL TABLES IN SCHEMA project_%s TO readaccess', project_id);
+            EXECUTE format('GRANT SELECT ON ALL SEQEUNCES IN SCHEMA project_%s TO readaccess', project_id);
+        END IF;

       END
       $func$  LANGUAGE plpgsql;